JDinhGit/TempSensor/README.md

 ![SolderingBottom](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/BottomBoard.png)

 ## Power Up
 In this section, we will now see if everything works, this works on whether you have soldered your PCB or you normally wired it onto your circuit board.
-Once connected boot up the Raspberry Pi, open the terminal window and follow these steps:
+Once connected boot up the Raspberry Pi, open the terminal window and follow these steps:<br>

-1.
+1. This will bring you into the configuration tool
 ```
 sudo rasp-config
 ```
-2.
+2.Use your arrows keys to go down and select "Interfacing Options"

+3.Select I2C and submit yes.
+It should display ARM I2C is enabled.

+4.Exit by selecting the finish option.
+By using the command below it should your address which is (0x40).
 ```
 sudo i2cdetect -y 1
 ```